How To Produce A Family Biography Using a Video Camera & Editing Software

 Interview Questions & Outline

 Next, you will need to come up with a list of 25-50 questions for your interview.
-Great Life Stories has a good starter list of questions, for the various times and aspects of an individual’s life.
+Great Life Stories has a good starter, for the various times and aspects of an individual’s life.
 They include questions about birth place, school days, employment, hobbies, travel, places of worship, triumphs and tragedies, and words of wisdom.

 Next, you will want to have an outline of your video in mind.
 You don’t have to necessarily start off with the beginning of a person’s life.
 You can start off with the most important time of a person’s life and then work backwards and then forwards from there.